dan64/vs-deoldify/README.md

 for example with this assignment:

 ```
-chroma_range = "300:330|0.4,0.2"
+chroma_range = "300:340|0.4,0.2"
 ```

-the hue colors in the range 300-340 will be de-saturated by the amount 0.4 and the final frame will be blended by applying a 20% de-saturation of 0.4 an all the pixels.
+the hue colors in the range 300-340 will be de-saturated by the amount 0.4 and the final frame will be blended by applying a 20% de-saturation of 0.4 an all the pixels (if weight=0, no blending is applied).